OpenEvalProject/evals/manuscripts/elife-78793/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/03bea9k73 Centre for Chromosome Biology, School of Natural Sciences, National University of Ireland Galway Galway Ireland
+1. Centre for Chromosome Biology, School of Natural Sciences, National University of Ireland Galway Galway Ireland ([ROR:03bea9k73](https://ror.org/03bea9k73))
-2. https://ror.org/03bea9k73 Centre for Microscopy and Imaging, Discipline of Anatomy, National University of Ireland, Galway Galway Ireland
+2. Centre for Microscopy and Imaging, Discipline of Anatomy, National University of Ireland, Galway Galway Ireland ([ROR:03bea9k73](https://ror.org/03bea9k73))
-3. https://ror.org/03bea9k73 National Centre for Biomedical Engineering Science, National University of Ireland, Galway Galway Ireland
+3. National Centre for Biomedical Engineering Science, National University of Ireland, Galway Galway Ireland ([ROR:03bea9k73](https://ror.org/03bea9k73))
-4. https://ror.org/03bea9k73 Carbohydrate Signalling Group, Microbiology, School of Natural Sciences, National University of Ireland Galway Galway Ireland
+4. Carbohydrate Signalling Group, Microbiology, School of Natural Sciences, National University of Ireland Galway Galway Ireland ([ROR:03bea9k73](https://ror.org/03bea9k73))
-5. https://ror.org/02y3ad647 Whitney Laboratory for Marine Bioscience, University of Florida St. Augustine, Florida United States
+5. Whitney Laboratory for Marine Bioscience, University of Florida St. Augustine, Florida United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-6. https://ror.org/02y3ad647 Department of Biology, University of Florida Gainesville, Florida United States
+6. Department of Biology, University of Florida Gainesville, Florida United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-7. https://ror.org/01cwqze88 Computational and Statistical Genomics Branch, Division of Intramural Research, National Human Genome Research Institute, National Institutes of Health Bethesda, Maryland United States
+7. Computational and Statistical Genomics Branch, Division of Intramural Research, National Human Genome Research Institute, National Institutes of Health Bethesda, Maryland United States ([ROR:01cwqze88](https://ror.org/01cwqze88))

 † Corresponding author

 ## Abstract

 Neurogenesis is the generation of neurons from stem cells, a process that is regulated by SoxB transcription factors (TFs) in many animals.
 Although the roles of these TFs are well understood in bilaterians, how their neural function evolved is unclear.
-Here, we use Hydractinia symbiolongicarpus , a member of the early-branching phylum Cnidaria, to provide insight into this question.
+Here, we use Hydractinia symbiolongicarpus, a member of the early-branching phylum Cnidaria, to provide insight into this question.
 Using a combination of mRNA in situ hybridization, transgenesis, gene knockdown, transcriptomics, and in vivo imaging, we provide a comprehensive molecular and cellular analysis of neurogenesis during embryogenesis, homeostasis, and regeneration in this animal.
 We show that SoxB genes act sequentially at least in some cases.
-Stem cells expressing Piwi1 and Soxb1 , which have broad developmental potential, become neural progenitors that express Soxb2 before differentiating into mature neural cells.
+Stem cells expressing Piwi1 and Soxb1, which have broad developmental potential, become neural progenitors that express Soxb2 before differentiating into mature neural cells.
 Knockdown of SoxB genes resulted in complex defects in embryonic neurogenesis.
 Hydractinia neural cells differentiate while migrating from the aboral to the oral end of the animal, but it is unclear whether migration per se or exposure to different microenvironments is the main driver of their fate determination.
 Our data constitute a rich resource for studies aiming at addressing this question, which is at the heart of understanding the origin and development of animal nervous systems.

 ## Introduction